-5.6.2 Lead-in period
+6.6.2 Lead-in period

 FTC-DP concentrates more rapidly than TFV-DP in all tissues.
 In general, time to protection of TFV-DP is shortest in lower gastrointestinal tract tissues, followed by blood PBMCs and then the female genital tract tissues (FGT).
-The time to clinical protection has only been evaluated for anal sex in a single RCT (IPERGAY), starting with double-dose of TDF-FTC 2-24 hours before sex and stopping with a single tablet taken at 24 hours and again at 48 hours after the first dose [1].
-The time to clinical protection is estimated as 7 days for vaginal tissue [2-4].
-There is no data in trans women or trans men.
+The time to clinical protection has been evaluated only for anal sex in a single RCT (IPERGAY), starting with a double dose of TDF-FTC 2-24 hours before sex and stopping with a single tablet taken at 24 hours and again at 48 hours after the first dose [1].
+The time to clinical protection is estimated as 7 days for receptive vaginal tissue [2-4].